jeff4/bionotes.github.io/_comp/typescript.md

   }
 }
 ```
-* Expanding the allowed set of values of a property's union type is not allowed, as doing so would make the subclass property no longer assignable to the base class property's type.
 * **Example 2**  (p.
 156), **VagueGrade**'s *value* tries to add `| string` on top of the base class **NumericGrade**'s number type, causing a type error:

 ```typescript